ceodoe/noshitempornium/README.md

 # NoShitEmpornium
 Fully featured filtering solution for Empornium.
-Hide torrents based on tags, titles, whether your previously downloaded it, and lots more!
+Hide torrents based on tags, titles, uploaders, whether you previously downloaded it, and lots more!

 # Features
 - Maintain a blacklist of tags, titles, and uploaders you'd like to automatically hide